What Is Pulse Oximetry: The Definitive Guide for Monitoring Oxygen Saturation Levels

 What is Pulse Oximetry

 Pulse oximetry is a noninvasive procedure, which means it does not introduce any instrument into the body.
-In fact, it is done using only a small, clip-on device called the pulse oximeter which is attached to a part of the body, usually on a finger, toe, or earlobe.
+In fact, it is done using only a small, clip-on device called the pulse oximeter sensor, which is attached to a part of the body, usually on a finger, toe, or earlobe.
 Pulse oximetry sensors vary in size and shape and are offered in both reusable and single-use applications.

 The procedure is often utilized in the critical care setting and in doctors' offices because of its portability and efficiency.